cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 kubectl get deploy -n cnpg-system cnpg-controller-manager
 ```

+### Using the `cnpg` plugin for `kubectl`

+In case you want to override some default configuration options that are in the
+static manifest, you can use the `cnpg` plugin.

+TODO: Please expand this.

 #### Testing the latest development snapshot

 If you want to test or evaluate the latest development snapshot of